Dogs In Parks

 Dog Park Permit

-A Dog Park Permit is required in order to bring your dog to a City of Madison off-leash dog park, City of Madison Ordinance 23.32.
-Please be aware that in order to purchase a Dog Park Permit, you will first need a Dog License.
+Dogs are allowed at specific Madison Parks on-leash and off-leash per City of Madison Ordinance 23.32 and a Dog Park Permit is required for any visiting dog.
+Please know if you are a Madison resident, you will first need to purchase a Dog License, which is required by all City of Madison residents owning a dog over the age of 5 months.
 You may purchase a Dog License at the City Treasurer's Office.
-The Dog Park Permit is good for City of Madison off-leash dog parks, in five Dane County Parks (posted areas only), the City of Middleton and City of Sun Prairie pet exercise areas.
-Please see the Dog Park brochure for details.
-Fees collected by each agency are used to support their own dog exercise areas.2015 Fees (Permit Tags Available December 1, 2014)
+The Dog Park Permit is good for City of Madison on-leash dog parks, off-leash dog parks, Dane County Parks (posted areas only), the City of Middleton and the City of Sun Prairie pet exercise areas.
+Please see the Dog Parks brochure for details.
+Fees collected by each agency are used to support their own dog exercise areas.

 - Annual Permit Tag: $30